makerdao/auction-keeper/README.md

   --rpc-timeout RPC_TIMEOUT
-                        JSON-RPC timeout (in seconds, default: 10) --eth-from ETH_FROM   Ethereum account from which to send transactions --flipper FLIPPER     Ethereum address of the Flipper contract --flapper FLAPPER     Ethereum address of the Flapper contract --flopper FLOPPER     Ethereum address of the Flopper contract --mkr MKR             Address of the MKR governance token, required for flap auctions --dai-join DAI_JOIN   Ethereum address of the DaiJoin contract --vat-dai-target VAT_DAI_TARGET
+                        JSON-RPC timeout (in seconds, default: 10) --eth-from ETH_FROM   Ethereum account from which to send transactions --eth-key [ETH_KEY [ETH_KEY ...]]
+                        Ethereum private key(s) to use (e.g.
+                        'key_file=aaa.json,pass_file=aaa.pass')
+  --addresses ADDRESSES
+                        path to addresses.json from the MCD deployment --type {flip,flap,flop}
+                        Auction type in which to participate --ilk ILK             Name of the collateral type for a flip keeper

+  --vat-dai-target VAT_DAI_TARGET
                         Amount of Dai to keep in the Vat contract --keep-dai-in-vat-on-exit
-                        Retain Dai in the Vat on exit, saving gas when restarting the keeper
+                        Retain Dai in the Vat on exit, saving gas when restarting the keeper --keep-gem-in-vat-on-exit
+                        Retain collateral in the Vat on exit

   --model MODEL         Commandline to use in order to start the bidding model --debug               Enable debug output
 ```
-`flip` and `flop` auctions require Dai to be `join`ed to the `Vat` to participate.
-Using an `eth-from` account with an open CDP is discouraged, as debt will hinder `auction-keeper`'s ability to `exit`
-Dai from the `Vat`.

 To participate in all auctions, a separate keeper must be configured for `flip` of each collateral type, as well as
 one for `flap` and another for `flop`.

+### Accounting

+Auction contracts exclusively interact with Dai (for all auctions) and collateral (for `flip` auctions) in the `Vat`.
+More explicitly:
+ * Dai used to bid on auctions is withdrawn from the `Vat`.
+ * Collateral and surplus Dai won at auction is placed in the `Vat`.

+By default, all Dai and collateral in your `eth-from` account is `exit`ed from the Vat and added to your token balance
+when the keeper is shut down.
+This feature may be disabled using the `keep-dai-in-vat-on-exit` and
+`keep-gem-in-vat-on-exit` switches respectively.
+Using an `eth-from` account with an open CDP is discouraged,
+as debt will hinder the auction contracts' ability to access your Dai, and `auction-keeper`'s ability to `exit` Dai
+from the `Vat`.

-When running multiple keepers using the same account, keep in mind the
+When running multiple keepers using the same account, the balance of Dai in
-balance of Dai in the `Vat` will be shared across keepers.
-If using the feature, set `--vat-dai-target` accordingly.
+the `Vat` will be shared across keepers.
+If using the feature, set `--vat-dai-target` to the same value on each
+keeper, and sufficiently high to cover total desired exposure.

+MKR used to bid on `flap` auctions is directly withdrawn from your token balance.
+MKR won at `flop` auctions is
+directly deposited to your token balance.

 ## Testing